 Can I cut my fuel consumption to reduce my overheads?

 Up to a point, yes.
 Fuel is the largest overhead that you actually have much control over.
 However, a lot of ADIs haven’t got a clue how their business works, and inevitably get it into their one-dimensional minds that they would make shed loads more money if they used shed loads less fuel.
 They do not understand that a successful ADI has to deliver a specific syllabus with a practical test at the end of it, and is therefore committed to covering at least some road miles in order to achieve that.
+As I pointed out earlier, a typical driving test covers about 10 miles, and if instructors aren’t covering a similar distance on most of their lessons then something’s wrong.

 Wise management of your resources can certainly minimise your fuel costs, but you can only go so far – and it isn’t very far if you were providing a half-decent service to start with – before your business begins to suffer.
 The best way of reducing fuel costs is to get a more economical car.
 If you already have such a car – and if you are already covering less than about 10-20 miles per hour of lessons on average – you need to accept that you probably can’t reduce your fuel overhead much further.
 I acknowledge that in some areas – very large cities – you might get away with less mileage than this, but the principle is the same.
 You have to face the fact that you need fuel to deliver decent lessons.